MaximeMaxime/data_engineer_exercise/README.md

 * Can you monitor the health status of your pipelines & APIs?
 * Can you implement this using Google Cloud Platform's tools & technologies?
 (Note : you have 300$ worth of free credits the first time you sign in to GCP)

+# IMPORTANT
-*IMPORTANT* : Here are some *examples* of technologies that we would like to see in action :
+Here are some *examples* of technologies that we would like to see in action :
 1. An OOP Language : Python or Scala
 2. A pipelining framework : Airflow, Luigi or Pinball
 3. A messaging broker : Rabbitmq or Kafka,